Home

 The United Methodist Committee is different from the United Methodist Congress of the Deaf and was originally created by members of UMCD.
 Thanks to a strong and concerted effort by UMCD members, the United Methodist Committee is recognized and funded by the United Methodist Church through the General Board of Global Ministries.

-The United Methodist Committee is working with both individuals and the larger church to help churches learn how to be in solidarity with persons who are deaf, deafened, hard of hearing and deaf-blind.
+The United Methodist Committee is working with both individuals and the larger church to help churches learn how to be in solidarity with persons who are deaf, late-deafened, hard of hearing and deaf-blind.
 Good communication, both attitudinal, functional and technological, is a prerequisite for a church to fully open its doors to people who are deaf, have hearing loss, or are deaf-blind.
-Contributions to the Advance Fund #982562-7 provide opportunities that empower individuals for mission and ministry.
-The United Methodist Committee’s publication Signs of Solidarity provides much needed information to churches on how to enrich their ministries by including deaf, late-deafened, hard of hearing and deaf-blind and how to foster Deaf churches and ministry as well.
+Contributions to the Advance Fund #982562 provide opportunities that empower individuals for mission and ministry.
+The United Methodist Committee’s publication Signs of Solidarityprovides much needed information to churches on how to enrich their ministries by including deaf, late-deafened, hard of hearing and deaf-blind and how to foster Deaf churches and ministry as well.

 winevah@yahoo.com

-CLICK HERE for: The United Methodist Committee on Ministries With
+CLICK HERE for: The United Methodist Committee on Deaf and Hard of Hearing Ministries WEBSITE

 Members of the Committee

-Rev. Dr. Tom Hudspeth, President, South Central Jurisdiction, Hard of Hearing, Clergy active in Deaf Ministry
+Rev. Sam Carpenter, Vice-President, South Central Jurisdiction, Hard of hearing local pastor working in Deaf ministry

 Dr. Rick Gentzler, Board of Discipleship Staff Representative, Hard of Hearing